becarpenter/book6/1. Introduction and Foreword/Why version 6.md

 reserved for ST in the IP version field (layer 3) and protocol number (layer 4) field.
-The idea is that routers could differentiate packets or that IPv4 packets could carry encapsulated ST packets, where the number 5 would show up as a upper layer protocol.
+The idea is that routers could differentiate packets or that IPv4 packets could carry encapsulated ST packets, where the number 5 would show up as an upper layer protocol.
 Since [RFC762](https://www.rfc-editor.org/info/rfc762) we can see number 5 assigned in "protocol numbers":